-NEST is designed to bring Freshkills Park wildlife to the people of New York City while encouraging visitors to experience the park firsthand.
+NEST was designed to bring Freshkills Park wildlife to the people of New York City while encouraging visitors to experience the park firsthand.
 The Ferry Terminal is the juncture between tourists and commuters, Staten Island and the rest of NYC, present and future.
-“Nest” uses bird boxes as building blocks to create multiple forms and experiences for the viewer.
-The interactive sculptures provoke several readings about “transformation” through the nesting routines of birds transposed via moving images.
+“Nest” used bird boxes as building blocks to create multiple forms and experiences for the viewer.
+The interactive sculptures provoked several readings about “transformation” through the nesting routines of birds transposed via moving images.
 Scenes inside the boxes were created from community submissions.
-This installation asks travelers to pause, reflect and observe the natural world around them and consider the ecological changes at Freshkills Park through social media connections.
-The installation will be in place for 11 months at the St. George Ferry Terminal, 1 Bay Street.
-Follow #parkNESTproject and @freshkillspark on Twitter to find out more.
+This installation asked travelers to pause, reflect and observe the natural world around them and consider the ecological changes at Freshkills Park through social media connections.
+The installation was in place for 11 months at the St. George Ferry Terminal, 1 Bay Street.

-Kirk Finkel is an urban designer and an artist.
-His work focuses on environmentally and socially collaborative design across master-planning and artistic projects.
+Kirk Finkel is an urban designer and an artist, with a focus on environmentally and socially collaborative design across master-planning and artistic projects.
 Finkel has exhibited in Berlin, Copenhagen, Milan, and Turin under the collective name “Hither Yon.”
 He earned a Master’s degree in Architecture and Urban Design from Columbia University and a Bachelor’s degree in Architecture from Cornell University.
-He currently practices as a designer at Cooper Robertson & Partners in New York City.

 About the New York City Department of Transportation’s Art Program